MikeHopcroft/route13/README.md

 We would like to determine ordering of pickups and dropoffs that minimizes working time.

-In this sample, the `RoutePlanner` has been configured to print out those plans it considered.
+In this sample, the `RoutePlanner` has been configured to print out those routes it considered.
-Failed plans are those that were rejected because they violated constraints, such as delivery deadlines and cart capacities.
-Successful plans are given a score that represents the rate at which the plan moves items (items unloaded per unit working time).
+Failed routes are those that were rejected because they violated constraints, such as delivery deadlines and cart capacities.
+Successful routes are given a score that represents the rate at which the cart moves items (items unloaded per unit working time).

 ~~~
 =================